alvarosantamariagomez/sari/www/about.md

 <br>

-Current SARI version: *abril 2025*  --  "Are you an effective team?"
+Current SARI version: *mayo 2025*  --  "The more contact I have with humans, the more I learn"

 -----------------